tornqvist/fun-component/spawn/README.md

 ### `spawn(identity[, opts])`

-Create a middleware function that spawns a new context identified by key.
-Takes a function as first argument, and an options object as second.
+Returns a middleware function that creates a new context, identified by key.
+Takes a function and an (optional) options object.

 The function passed to spawn should return a unique key (`string`) that is used to identify which context to use for rendering.
 The identity function will be called whenever the component needs to render or update.
 The arguments used to call the component are forwarded to the identity function for you to use to determine the key.